Last updated 11 December 2020

 - Comply with national and state public health directions

-- Promote the simple but effective social distancing and hygiene measures
+- Promote the simple but effective physical distancing and hygiene measures

 - Raise any concerns about the risk of contracting COVID-19 immediately with the employer and work with them to identify solutions.
 Learn more

-- Monitor the extent of COVID-19 in your community and share advice from state and federal authorities regularly.
+- Monitor the extent of COVID-19 in your community and share any updates and advice from state and federal authorities regularly with workers.

 Assess the risk

-All workplaces must assess the risk (in consultation with workers) and look for ways to minimise the spread of the virus.
+All workplaces must assess the risk (in consultation with workers) and look for ways to minimise the risk.
 These may include:

-- ceasing non-essential work activities that involve close personal contact (less than 1.5m)
+- assessing work activities that involve close personal contact (less than 1.5m)

 - implementing controls to reduce direct contact with workers and customers, including:

-- barriers to create space at counters, between workstations, seated areas etc.
+- barriers and/or modifying workplace layouts to create adequate space at counters, between workstations, seated areas etc.

-- actively supporting flexible work arrangements, including working from home.
+- actively support flexible work arrangements, including working from home or other locations.

 - Implementing controls to reduce environmental exposure, including: